tarantool/tarantool/doc/sphinx/reference/fiber.rst

     :param id: the id of the fiber to be canceled.

-    :Exception: the specified fiber does not exist or cancel is not permitted.
+    Possible errors: the specified fiber does not exist or cancel is not permitted.

     Example: